SO-Close-Vote-Reviewers/auto-comments/sites/stackoverflow.com/questions.md

 It sounds like you’re going through a really hard time.
 I'd really like to help you, but unfortunately, we're not well-equipped to do so here.
 Your best option is probably to call the [National Suicide Prevention Lifeline](//suicidepreventionlifeline.org/).
 People are on call there to talk to people struggling with the same kind of issues you are, regardless of location.
 US: +1-800-273-8255.
 If calling is not good, they can [chat with you live online](//suicidepreventionlifeline.org/chat/).
 It might not help, but what’s the harm?

 ###[Q] Can someone help? not an actual question
 Questions that ask "please help me" tend to be looking for highly localized guidance, or in some cases, ongoing or private assistance, which is not suited to our Q&A format.
 It is also rather vague, and is better replaced with a more specific question.
-Please read [Why is “Can someone help me?” not an actual question?](//meta.stackoverflow.com/q/284236).
+Please read [Why is "Can someone help me?" not an actual question?](//meta.stackoverflow.com/q/284236).

 ###[Q] Gender assumptions of readers
 Please try to avoid gender assumptions about software engineers, as it can be unwelcoming.
 We tend to trim greetings and salutations anyway.